 Storm damage, power cuts and flooding can be unpleasant and stressful experiences for those involved, but familiarising yourself with your tenancy agreement can help ensure any problems are sorted as quickly as practically possible.

-Lettings Director Greg Tsuman MARLA, said: “The recent bad weather has affected homes across the UK.
+Lettings Director Greg Tsuman MARLA, said: “Bad weather affects many homes across the UK.
 As well as the inconvenience and expense suffered by homeowners, many tenants will have been caught up too, and it is essential that they know where their responsibilities lie if they do experience weather damage.

 “Asking the right questions before you move into a rental property remains the best way to avoid future problems, but there are also a number of steps that one can take to allay concerns over the potential impacts of weather damage.
 In addition, I would always advise tenants ensure they fully understand the terms of the tenancy agreement and the responsibilities contained within it.”